-STEP 7 - Preparing your case / gathering evidence (if your motion is not resolved in mediation) If you schedule your motion for a hearing, you will need to be prepared to present evidence to the court which supports your position(s).
+STEP 5 - Preparing your case / gathering evidence

+If you schedule your motion for a hearing, you will need to be prepared to present evidence to the court which supports your position(s).
 Gathering evidence is called "discovery."
 Discovery is governed by Florida Family Law Rules of Procedure 12.280 - 12.410 and Florida Rules of Civil Procedure 1.280 - 1.410.